feast-dev/feast/docs/reference/online-stores/remote.md

 ```
 {% endcode %}

-`cert` is an optional configuration to the public certificate path when the online server starts in SSL mode.
+`cert` is an optional configuration to the public certificate path when the online server starts in TLS(SSL) mode.
 This may be needed if the online server is started with a self-signed certificate, typically this file ends with `*.crt`, `*.cer`, or `*.pem`.

 ## How to configure Authentication and Authorization
 Please refer the [page](./../../../docs/getting-started/concepts/permission.md) for more details on how to configure authentication and authorization.